lukenew2/automobile-depreciation/README.md

 The data was webscraped from Truecar.com, an online car marketplace that posts new and used car listings being sold across the United States.
 Code can be found in another notebook [here](https://github.com/lukenew2/car-leases/blob/master/collect_data_webscraping.ipynb).

+Here is the list of column names, their data type, and a short description that were used in the project:

 | Column Name | Type | Description |
 | --- | --- | --- |
 | Year | Numerical | Year made |